ampproject/amphtml/extensions/amp-cxense-player/amp-cxense-player.md

 ## Attributes

+**data-poster**

+A poster URL to be used as a placeholder while the widget is loading.
+Future work will involve ability to detect each item or playlist thumbnail without the need of the poster attribute

 **data-***

-All `data-*` attributes will be will plumbed through to the widgets configs just like any other cxense widget.
+All other `data-*` attributes will be will plumbed through to the widgets configs just like any other cxense widget.

 ### For example